VitroidFPV/vitroidfpv.com/modules/articles/guides-all-you-should-know-about-batteries.md

   * Charge current - Depends on the capacity of the battery (usually in mAh) and the C rate.
 Also above for the battery info, but I'll throw it here too, specifically for charging: \
     To get the charge current, multiply the battery capacity in Ah with the C rate (ideally use 1C, but you can go higher if time constrained).
 A 1300mAh battery at 1C will be charged at 1.3A (1.3 × 1), at 2C it'll be 2.6A (1.3 × 2), etc...
   * Internal resistance - Usually measured while charging, some chargers may have a dedicated IR measuring mode.
 Used as a rough estimate of battery health - Under 10mΩ is great, under 20mΩ is fine, above 20 isn't great, and you should retire the battery

+  ## Charging Example

+  ### Single-battery Charging

+  Say we have a 1300mAh 6s LiPo, and we want to charge it alone just by plugging it right into the charger:

+  * Our charging current will be your desired C rate - 1 or 2C, multiplied by the capacity, which gives us 1.3 or 2.6A

+  * The chemistry should be set to LiPo

+  * The maximum cell voltage should be 4.2V

+  * The cell count should be 6

+  With those settings, you can plug both of the battery plugs into the charger, and start charging.
+The charger should stop automatically when all of the cells are full and have been balanced.
+You can then exit back out of the charging mode, unplug the battery, and go fly!

+  ### Parallel Charging

+  Say we have 4 1300mAh 6s LiPos that you want to charge all at one time using a parallel charging board:

+  * Charging current will be your desired C rate, multiplied by the capacity and the number of batteries, giving us 1.3 (or 2.6A) × 4 = 5.2 (or 10.4A)

+  * Chemistry should still be LiPo

+  * Maximum cell voltage still 4.2V

+  * Cell count still the same - 6

+  With those settings set, you can start.
+Make sure that all batteries are within 0.1V per cell of each other before plugging them in.
+Plug the parallel charging board into the charger, and then plug all of the batteries in, XT60 first, then all of the balance plugs.
+Double-check that everything is correct, and you can then charge as you would normally, see above

+  ### Series Charging

+  Say we have 4 1s 300mAh HV LiPos that you want to charge all at one time using a series charging board:

+  * Our charging current will be your desired C rate - 1 or 2C, multiplied by the capacity, which gives us 0.3 or 0.6A

+  * Battery chemistry should be LiPo (or LiPo HV/LiHV if your charger has that distinction)

+  * Maximum cell voltage should be 4.35V

+  * Cell count will be the number of batteries you're plugging in series, in this case 4

+  Once you have the settings set, you can start.
+As all of the cells will act as multiple in one 4s battery, their voltage doesn't need to match, the balancing will take care of that.
+There is no order of plugging stuff in, and you can charge as normal, see above
 ---